zhill/enterprise-docs/content/docs/using/ui_usage/policies/bundles/_index.md

 You will be prompted to name the policy bundle.
 This name should be unique.

 A description is optional but recommended.
-Once created a unique ID (UUID) will be automatically created by the Anchore Engine.
+Once created a unique ID (UUID) will be automatically created by Anchore Enterprise.

 ![alt text](UICreateBundle.png)

 ### Uploading a Policy Bundle

-If you have a JSON document containing an existing policy bundle then this may be uploaded into the Anchore Engine.
+If you have a JSON document containing an existing policy bundle then this may be uploaded into Anchore Enterprise.

 Selecting the Upload Bundle button will present a dialog allowing for a policy bundle to be uploaded or manually edited in the native JSON format.